 Automatic activity tracking is another useful feature on the Gear Fit 2.
 Whenever I forget to designate a running or walking workout, the device quickly detects when I start exercising.
 This didn’t translate to crunches and squats, but those activities rely on specific form, even when programmed.
 Overall, I’d say the auto detection is pretty effective.

-Some users are also unhappy that only one data point is available on each screen as you exercise, but that’s not actually true.
+Some users have voiced complaints that only one data point is available on each screen as you exercise, but that’s not actually true.
 While calories burned, distance, and duration must be viewed on separate displays, heart rate is also visible at the bottom of each screen.
 I see how cyclists and runners might find swiping a hassle as they try to see different statistics, but I don’t need constant updates.
 I just want all of my metrics in a digestible format at the end of each workout, which the Gear Fit provides.

 One of the biggest weaknesses of the Gear Fit 2 is heart rate monitoring.
 The device gives relatively accurate resting heart rate measurements — consistently within five beats of a chest strap — but that discrepancy jumps to around 10 or 15 beats off when you start working out.
 That’s a strange pattern, considering the Gear Fit 2 continuously monitors your heart rate when exercising.

 It’s important to note that inconsistent heart rate monitoring is a common issue within the wearable tech industry, but a comparable device like the Garmin Vivosmart HR still offers more precise readings.

 The Gear Fit 2’s auto tracking feature also translates to sleep detection, which is a nice touch.
 It’s impossible for me to verify exactly when I fall asleep each night, but the device accurately recognizes when I wake up each morning.
 It records my habitual restroom and water breaks throughout the night as well.